gofiber/docs/api/app.md

 ## GetRoutes

-This method gets get all routes.
+This method gets all routes.

 {% code title="Signature" %}
 ```go